Pope Pius I

-In 1862, Mariano Rodríguez de Olmedo, bishop of San Juan, Puerto Rico, attempted to bring the remains of Pius to the Cathedral of San Juan Bautista after these were gifted to him by Pope Pius IX during Rodríguez Olmedo’s visit to the Vatican City.
-They were finally exported to the cathedral from Madrid, Spain in 1933.
-The remains are coated in wax skin and are kept in a glass structure in the church, which is the second oldest in the Americas, and Pius persists as the only pope whose remains are kept outside of Europe.

 Early life

 Pius is believed to have been born at Aquileia, in Northern Italy, during the late 1st century.
-His father was an Italian called "Rufinus", who was also a native of Aquileia according to the Liber Pontificalis.
-According to the 2nd-century Muratorian Canon and the Liberian Catalogue, that he was the brother of Hermas, author of the text known as The Shepherd of Hermas.
-The writer of the later text identifies himself as a former slave.
-This has led to speculation that both Hermas and Pius were freedmen.
+His father was an Italian called Rufinus, and according to the Liber Pontificalis was also a native of Aquileia.
+According to the 2nd-century Muratorian Canon and the Liberian Catalogue, Pius was the brother of Hermas, author of the text known as The Shepherd of Hermas.
+Its author identifies himself as a former slave, a fact which has led to speculation that both Hermas and Pius were freedmen.
 However Hermas' statement that he was a slave may just mean that he belonged to a low-ranking plebeian family.

 Pontificate

 According to Catholic tradition, Pius I governed the church in the middle of the 2nd century during the reigns of the Emperors Antoninus Pius and Marcus Aurelius.
-He is held to be the ninth successor of Saint Peter, who decreed that Easter should only be kept on a Sunday.
-Although credited with ordering the publication of the Liber Pontificalis, compilation of that document was not started before the beginning of the 6th century.
-He is also said to have built one of the oldest churches in Rome, Santa Pudenziana.
+He is held to be the ninth successor of Saint Peter, and to have decreed that Easter should only be kept on a Sunday.
+Although he is said to have ordered the publication of the Liber Pontificalis, in fact compilation of that document was not started before the beginning of the 6th century.
+Pius is also said to have built one of the oldest churches in Rome, Santa Pudenziana.